-This year, we expanded our commitment to Indigenous education, entering into a new partnership with the Girls Academy.
-Our support enables the national organisation to run its school mentoring and leadership program for Aboriginal and Torres Strait Islander girls.
-Wesfarmers’ Chief Human Resources Officer, Jenny Bryant, has been appointed to their board.
+In the 2020 financial year, we expanded our commitment to Indigenous education, entering into a partnership with the Girls Academy.
+Our support has enabled school mentoring and leadership programs for Aboriginal and Torres Strait Islander girls.